Products

 Current imagery acts.
 Historical imagery proves.

-Historical imagery does something different — but equally important.
-It enables teams to prove what changed, and when.
-That capability matters in ways that only become clear when a decision is challenged.
+One dimension that rarely gets the attention it deserves is a deep, consistent historical archive.
+Current imagery gives teams immediate situational awareness, but historical imagery enables teams to prove what changed, and when.
+That capability matters in ways that only become clear when a decision is challenged:

-An insurance adjuster determining whether roof damage is storm-related or pre-existing needs a dated historical capture that shows the property’s condition before the event.
-A government compliance officer documenting an unapproved development needs captures that show not just that a structure exists, but when it appeared.
 An engineering firm defending a design decision needs historical captures that are precise enough to show pre-existing site conditions at the time the design was developed.

 The organizations Nearmap was built for are the ones that cannot accept the old tradeoffs.
-They need high resolution and broad coverage.
-Precision and currency.
-Quality and scale.
+They need high resolution and broad coverage, precision and currency, quality and scale.

 Certain decisions start here